nhsconnect/gpconnect/index.md

 GP Connect supports the development of products that use the clinical data made available by our APIs.

-## About the FHIR&reg; API specifications ##

-Each specification has a dual objective:

-* to show consumer suppliers how to connect to the APIs from their applications
-* to show provider suppliers how to develop APIs that connect to their clinical data

-The specifications are arranged by version number and grouped into separate [capabilities](overview_priority_capabilities.html), for example:

-* Access Record HTML - provides a read-only view of a patient’s GP practice record
-*	Appointment Management - allows the management of GP practice appointments between different systems
-* Access Record Structured - enables structured, machine-readable information to be retrieved from the patient’s GP practice record (including medication and allergies)

-The capabilities available in each specification are shown in the yellow, version box at the top of each page.
-To find out about other specifications, visit the [specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).

 ## Audience ##
 The content here is designed for a technical audience (that is, developers, architects and data scientists).
 For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/services/gp-connect){:target="_blank"}.